 - Gallery with paintings by Velasquez, Goya, Caravaggio

-- Royal Armory with armor used by the Spanish kings, plus the swords of conquistadors Hernan Cortes and Francisco Pizarro.
+- Royal armory with armor used by the Spanish kings, plus the swords of the conquerors of the Americas, Hernan Cortes and Francisco Pizarro.

 - The royal stables were turned into a garden in the 20th century

-- Currently the official residence of the King of Spain (in reality he lives in a 1,000 m2 (10,700 ft²) house outside of Madrid)
+- It is currently the official residence of the king of Spain (in reality, he lives in a 1,000 m2 (10,700 ft²) house outside of Madrid)

 Istana Nurul is covered in marble and gold

-The palace rises next to a great park and the Brunei river.
+The palace is next to a great park and the Brunei River.
 It is located a few kilometers away from Brunei’s capital, Bandar Seri Begawan.

-In spite of its size, Istana was completed in just two years, at a cost of 1.4 billion dollars.
+Despite its size, Istana was completed in just two years.
+It cost 1.4 billion dollars.